ckucewicz/crime_rate_regression/README.md

 * Coverage: Monthly CPI data from 2001–2024.
 Annual averages were used for inflation adjustment to 2024 USD.

 ## 5. Methods
-This analysis followed a multi-step process to prepare and standardize data before modeling:
+This analysis followed a multi-step process to prepare and standardize data before modeling.
+[View full methodology](https://github.com/ckucewicz/crime_rate_regression/blob/main/docs/methodology.md)

 1. Data Cleaning